Quantcast

 Williams-Sonoma: The multibrand player didn’t do much better.
 Sales for its most recent quarter were down 6 percent, and while that was a smaller dropoff than in previous quarters, its largest brand—Pottery Barn—declined 10.8 percent.
 West Elm dipped 4.1 percent, much better than its 15.8 percent drop a year ago, but Pottery Barn is moving in the wrong direction.
 And like RH, Williams-Sonoma isn’t particularly optimistic about the rest of the year, especially in furniture.
 However, its stock is up about 130 percent versus a year ago, driven at least in part by an upcoming two-for-one stock split.

 Arhaus: The smallest of the big furniture retailers, this upscale brand had been defying the odds and outperforming its competitors—up until last quarter.
 Year-over-year sales were off 3.1 percent, although it did finish in the black for Q1.
-Its stock is about 65 percent versus a year ago, reflecting its aggressive expansion plans in a sector where new store openings are relatively rare.
+Its stock is up about 65 percent versus a year ago, reflecting its aggressive expansion plans in a sector where new store openings are relatively rare.

 Ethan Allen: The company runs both wholesale and retail operations, but the numbers on both sides of its business model were poor: The former was off 21 percent and the latter down 19 percent.
 Ethan Allen did remain profitable; however, Wall Street is not showing it much love, with its stock off about 4 percent year over year.